Plantation Shutter Kits: Product Specifications

 When measuring for inside mount frames, make sure that you have at least 65 mm clearance inside your window recess.

-- An easy way to mount your self-assembly plantation shutters, a hang strip is a vertical moulding that is attached to the reveal of your window.
-The shutter panels are then attached to this hang strip via hinges.
-The hang strip also acts as a light block, preventing light from coming through the vertical edges of the panels.
+- The most popular way to inside mount your plantation shutters, an L-Frame gives you the ability to square the frame inside your recess and mount your panels.
+An L-Frame also acts as a light block, preventing light from coming through the edges of the panels.

-- A direct mount is where the plantation shutter panel is mounted straight onto the window reveal using the hinges provided.
+- A Direct Mount is where the plantation shutter panel is mounted straight onto the window without a frame.
 Just like how a door hangs.

 - This is commonly used for side lights (the small windows beside your front door) or any other narrow openings where the width of the frame would reduce the width of the blades, thus blocking too much light and crowding your window.